Updated August 8th, 2019.

 I was all set to leave my partner to do it alone while I took the bus to Coroico.
 But little by little, my resolve was worn down.
 Rider friend informed us that as the road was formerly used for traffic it’s always wide enough to fit a bus, and inexperienced riders have no problems.

-A jittery Canadian we met in the Amazon sealed the deal – she said she had been “freaking out” before she took to the road, but that as long as you went at your own pace, it was “totally fine”.
+A jittery Canadian we met in the Amazon sealed the deal – she said she had been “freaking out” before she took to the road, but that as long as you go at your own pace, it was “totally fine”.

 Well, said I. Part of the adventure is doing things that scare us, stepping out of our comfort zone.
 And the scenery is meant to be fantastic.
 So, when we got back to La Paz, I wrote my name down along with my partner’s to head off the next day.